 They decide to do it.

-When Rudy asks, Arthur shoes them the best place to get back over the fence.
+When Rudy asks, Arthur shows them the best place to get back over the fence.

-They'd like to share them at home, but can't tell that they stole them.
+They'd like to share them at home, but can't tell anyone that they stole them.

 So, they each eat six apples in about thirty minutes.

 Rosa wants to know why she's throwing up, and Liesel suggests the pea soup.

 Rosa isn't impressed by the answer.